 Resources for clinicians

-The manual contains detailed instructions about every step of ReST therapy.
+This 2nd edition of the ReST manual contains detailed instructions about every step of ReST therapy.
 It should be used in conjunction with this website as they are interwoven.

 Polysyllabic words can be used for assessment purposes and/ or as a follow-up probe.